NuSpaceSim/nuSpaceSim/docs/quickstart.rst

   python3 -m nuspacesim --help

 ----------------------------------
-Create the XML configuration file
+Create the TOML configuration file
 ----------------------------------

 Create a configuration file with the ``create-config`` command.
 This is editable by the user for defining different simulation parameters.  ::

-  nuspacesim create-config --numtrajs 1e6 --monospectrum 10.25 my_config_file.xml
+  nuspacesim create-config --numtrajs 1e6 --monospectrum 10.25 my_config_file.toml

 -----------------
 Run the simulator